fido-device-onboard/pri-fidoiot/component-samples/demo/README.md

     *filedesc* - The name to be given to the file once it is transferred.
 Upon receiving this, device creates a file with the given name and opens stream to write into it.

     *write* - The payload/content (script, binaries, and others) that is sent to the device.
-Upon receiving this, device writes the content into the open stream as given by the preceeding 'filedesc' message.
+Upon receiving this, device writes the content into the open stream as given by the preceding 'filedesc' message.

     *exec* - The command that will be executed at the device.
 Device executes the command as received.

 ***NOTE***: The comma-separated values must be ordered such that the 'filedesc' and 'write' objects are one after the other pair-wise, followed by the 'exec' commands.

-- `devmod` Device ServiceInfo module: This module supports multiple messages as listed down in the protocol specification, that are sent to the Owner as Device ServiceInfo.
+- `devmod` Device ServiceInfo module: This module supports multiple messages as listed down in the protocol specification, that is sent to the Owner as Device ServiceInfo.
 A sample format looks like 'devmod:active=1'.

 - Ensure that before each module the `module_name:active` message is sent as `true` for a successful ServiceInfo transfer.
 The device will ignore all ServiceInfo module messages if module_name:active doesn't precede the messages of the module.